Jeannette (comics): Powers and abilities

-While the full extent of her sound-manipulating abilities have yet to be depicted, Jeannette has shown to possess at least some characteristics of the mythological banshee, including long life and a "death sense", which causes her irises to become black when someone nearby will die.
-She has been shown to be a whole lot stronger physically than a normal human, snapping iron locks and chains with her bare hands alone, and at one point throwing an airplane wing at an enemy.
+Jeannette possesses the abilities of the mythological banshee, including an extended lifespan and a "death sense", which causes her irises to become black when someone nearby will die.
+She has been shown to be stronger than a normal human, snapping iron locks and chains with her bare hands alone, and at one point throwing an airplane wing at an enemy.

 She also possesses a high durability level as she was punched through a stone wall and merely shrugged off the experience.
 On another occasion she was shot at several times, which only slowed her down temporarily.
 She appears to be trained in combat as well.
-When tapping into her full Banshee persona, Jeannette transforms into a black and white being, very similar to the Silver Banshee.
-Her high pitched scream causes those around her to relive her mortal death, causing those listening to either fall into a comatose state or die themselves.
+Jeannette possesses a powerful scream that causes those around her to relive her mortal death, causing those listening to either fall into a comatose state or die themselves.